-Icona Capitals
+Icona Capitals KBO3001.R

-Icona Capitals is a kettle v characteristic 1950s style With a capacity of 1.7 litre: a customisable-colour sta steel body, Icona Capitals a base that can rotate 36(degrees, a convenient wa indicator positioned in the removable and washable slag filter and a safety sys guarantees self-shutdowr boiling point is reached.
-T to its features, Icona Capi has been awarded by Eng magazine Which? as Best its category.
+Icona Capitals is a kettle with a characteristic 1950s style design.
+With a capacity of 1.7 litres and a customisable-colour stainless steel body, Icona Capitals has a base that can rotate 360 degrees, a convenient water indicator positioned in the back, a removable and washable anti-slag filter and a safety system that guarantees self-shutdown when boiling point is reached.
+Thanks to its features, Icona Capitals has been awarded by English magazine Which? as Best Buy in its category.